 1. Distributed System

 One of the best features of Git is that it is a distributed version control system.
 With this, any team member can access the business’s data and modify them without interfering with other members’ work.
-A distributed system can be a great advantage because you can prevent data loss, which is a common issue when using a central server.
+A distributed system can be a great advantage because you can prevent data loss, which is a common issue when using a central dedicated server.

 If you want to try Git but are worrying with compatibility issues, you have nothing to worry about because Git is compatible with all operating systems.
 Git repositories can also access other version control systems and their remote repositories and vice versa.
 In this way, both Git users and non-users can make use of Git’s plugins and repositories.